 A kid is seen as he stands in front of the bricks lying for sun-drying.

-A worker is seen as he pours coal to the grinder before supplying to the furnace.
-The workers work in such polluted environment without any proper protection causing permanent damages to their health.
+A worker is seen as he pours coal into the grinder before supplying it to the furnace.
+The workers work in such a polluted environment without any proper protection causing permanent damages to their health.

 The kids play near the field as their parents work in the factory.
 Many of these kids are never sent to school nor have basic education.